TablePress/TablePress/readme.txt

 * TablePress now has an even more spreadsheet-like user interface that makes working with large tables a breeze.
 * Editing will be much faster: A right-click context menu allows for quick access to the table manipulation tools.
+* A keyboard shortcut for saving changes will save a lot of scrolling.

 **Block editor support instead of having to deal with Shortcodes**